 They spend at least part of their lives in their caterpillar form.

-The following list details sixteen Connecticut’s most common types of caterpillars you will likely encounter while exploring.
+The following list details sixteen of Connecticut’s most common types of caterpillars you will likely encounter while exploring.

 1. Monarch Caterpillar